Your sales pitch is a critical element of your entire sales process.

 And yet, only 13% of customers believe that a salesperson understands their needs.

 It’s true that an ideal customer profile and buyer’s personas help, but they’re only scratching the surface.
-You need to go beyond these uniform, one-size-fits-all scripts.
+You need to go beyond these uniform, cookie-cutter scripts.

 Also, during the preparation phase, it’s essential to acquaint yourself with their industry, clients, and competitors.